Call Us

 The MRO looks for if the employee is using any prescribed diuretics or if there was an unintentional take of water or if it was taken to produce a sufficient quantity of sample.

-If dilution was due to the prescribed diuretics then the employee is reported negative by the MRO also if the negatively diluted urine drug test was due to excessive water consumption without any specific reason the employee is again scheduled for another drug test immediately while strictly directed to not drink excessive water before the sample collection.
+If dilution was due to the prescribed medications (diuretics) then the employee is reported negative by the MRO also if the negatively diluted urine drug test was due to excessive water consumption without any specific reason the employee is again scheduled for another drug test immediately while strictly directed to not drink excessive water before the sample collection.

 7.Third Lab Report